Wewoc/Garmin_Local_Archive/README.md

 I didn't want that.
 So I built this instead.

 My background is mechanical system design, not software development.
 I approached this the way I'd approach any engineering problem: define the structure, the module boundaries, the data flow, the quality rules — and use the right tool for implementation.
-In this case, In this case, using Claude as a coding partner.
+In this case, using Claude as a coding partner.
 The architecture and logic are mine.
 The code is AI-created and guided by those decisions.

 This project reflects a few design decisions: